erebuswolf/xinputproxy/README.md

 Disclamer of liability
 ---------
 Some Anti-Cheat solutions might flag this as cheating, so consider yourself warned.
-I personally try to avoid games with online coponent.
+I personally try to avoid games with online component.

 That being said, if you decide to use this tool, you are doing so at your own risk.
 I, and any persons involved in the development of this tool, cannot be held accountable for any damages caused by the use of this tool.
-I do not offer any advice on how anyone should use it or where to use it.
+My opinions, as expressed here, should not be taken as advice to how YOU, or any other person, should or should not use this software.

 Copyright
 ---------